MultiSafepay/docs/content/payments/methods/pay-later/afterpay/integration-and-testing.md

 - Request one in your implementation ticket with AfterPay, or
 - Email <sales@afterpay.nl>

+AfterPay shares the test AfterPay API key with MultiSafepay so that MultiSafepay can configure this for you.

 **Test an AfterPay order**

 1. Send a [direct or redirect](/api/#afterpay) API request.
 For more information, see [Difference between direct and redirect API requests](/developer/api/difference-between-direct-and-redirect).